 The three tips above are basic common sense, but whatever our intention, looking at the research, it is something organisations are clearly failing at.
 If that's the case for you – what are the reasons?
 Is it down to a lack of time and resource – which means you can't give recruitment management the attention to detail that you want?
 Or perhaps there are too many people in your recruitment process, which means the communication chain is too long for you to manage?
 So the question to answer is not how you are sabotaging your employer brand, but why is it happening?

 When it comes to critical roles, such as attracting a new member of your senior executive team, your candidate experience is even more important.
 You need recruitment campaign management that is intelligent, transparent and attracts the best talent to your organisation.
-Talk to me today about how Connor can do this for you.

 Interviews are a crucial element of your candidate experience.
 That's why we've compiled Scientifically proven - the 50 best leadership interview questions a free guide that helps you to avoid making expensive mistakes with your leadership recruitment.